top of page

 Humans were designed to metabolise pain in groups through presence, witnessing, song, movement, touch, elders, rituals, initiation.

 So when my lover said we’re “passing trauma between each other”…part of me thought: Yes.
 Because that is exactly how humans were built to heal.
+And for the most part were much more active in matriarchal times.
+Those in a helping profession are just filling some rather large gaps in a broken society.

 So, Should Practitioners Exist?